Discover more from The Rational Walk

 The approach I’ve discussed in this article is the process I use to select companies to study for the Business Profiles series.
 In addition to being more intellectually satisfying, I purposely want to stay away from positioning this series as a “stock tip” newsletter.
 The purpose of the series is to discuss companies that, at some price, might be suitable investment candidates because the businesses are attractive.
 The reader is left to decide whether these companies deserve further study and at what price, if any, they represent attractive investment opportunities.

 The market for newsletters that promise immediately actionable stock picks is far greater than what I’m describing here, but my approach is the only one that works for my personality.
-The companies that are profiled may represent ideas that a reader acts on today, in a month, in a year, in five years, or never.
-The goal is to present roughly one company per month that is interesting to read about and may plant a seed for future research.
+The profiles may contain ideas that a reader acts on today, in a month, in a year, in five years, or never.

 Copyright, Disclosures, and Privacy Information